minecraftforum/rules-archive/rules/minecraft_xbox360_edition/rules.markdown

 * __Do not request mods__

   Do not request mods or ideas for mods in this section.
-Modifications to the Minecraft: Xbox Edition is against [Xbox Live Terms of Use](http://www.xbox.com/en-US/legal/livetou).
+Modifications to the Minecraft: Xbox Edition is against the [Xbox Live Terms of Use](http://www.xbox.com/en-US/legal/livetou).

 ## Multiplayer